 Case Study #13: A Dialogue about Caste: Managing Uncomfortable Conversations by Pratha Shetty (how to manage the sorts of difficult conversations that frequently occur when members of different cultural groups interact, even when everyone has the best of intentions).

 NOTE for students: As these are written by faculty members or advanced graduate students, they may be used as resources in academic papers (unless your professor in a particular course tells you otherwise).
-The citation format in APA for a concept published in English would be:
+The citation format in APA for any of these published in English would be:

 If you have a case study you would like to share, send an email to the series editor, Wendy Leeds-Hurwitz.
-If you would like to translate one or more of the key concepts into any language other than English, send an email about that.
+If you would like to translate one or more of the case studies into any language other than English, send an email about that.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.